Interpretable Machine Learning for Survival Analysis: Data Application Example

 \subsubsection{SurvSHAP(t)}

 In contrast to \emph{SurvLIME}, \emph{SurvSHAP(t)} offers insight into how each feature influences the black box survival function at different timepoints.
-For comparison purposes the same children as described in Table~\ref{tab: lime_children}.
-A general juxtaposition of locally important features identified by \emph{SurvLIME} (Figure~\ref{fig:lime}) vs. \emph{SurvSHAP(t)} (Figure~\ref{fig:shap}) shows that they do not generally align, with the exception of the \texttt{total\_dead\_daughters} feature for child C1.
-Furthermore, \emph{SurvSHAP(t)} further highlights the inandequacy of \emph{SurvLIME} as an explanation method, as the plots in Figure~\ref{fig:shap} show that the relative importance of different features is variable over time, even changing in relative order.
-In general, the \emph{SurvSHAP(t)} values at different timepoints quantify the contribution of each feature to the difference between the black box survival function for the particular child and the average predicted survival function of the black box.
-For the child dead at $t=0$ (C1), the mother having two deceased daughters, having no births in the 5 previous years and the child having no dpt1 vaccination most strongly negatively contribute to the difference between the average predicted survival curve and the black box survival curve estimated by the \texttt{ranger} model shown in Figure~\ref{fig:surv_grid}.
-In contrast, for the child censored at $t=23$ (C2), the absence of any deceased sons or daughters as well as the mother having birthed one child in the previous 5 years are the three features most important for explaining why the predicted survival curve for this child exceeds the average predicted survival curve of the black box model.
+For comparison purposes the same patients as described in Table~\ref{tab: lime_children} are considered.
+A general juxtaposition of locally important features identified by \emph{SurvLIME} (Figure~\ref{fig:lime}) vs. \emph{SurvSHAP(t)} (Figure~\ref{fig:shap}) shows that they do not generally align, with the exception of the \texttt{pnodes} and \texttt{tsize} feature for both patients.
+Furthermore, \emph{SurvSHAP(t)} further highlights the inandequacy of \emph{SurvLIME} as an explanation method, as the plots in Figure~\ref{fig:shap} show that the relative importance of different features is variable over time, even changing in relative order in some instances.
+In general, the \emph{SurvSHAP(t)} values at different timepoints quantify the contribution of each feature to the difference between the black box survival function for the particular patient and the average predicted survival function of the black box.
+For the patient dead at $t=471$ (P1), the patient having 30 positive lymph nodes, a progesterone receptor level of zero and being 80 years old, negatively contribute to the difference between the average predicted survival curve and the black box survival curve estimated by the \texttt{ranger} model shown in Figure~\ref{fig:surv_grid}.
+In contrast, for the patient censored at $t=2539$ (P2), the patient having only two positive lymph nodes, a higher progesterone receptor level of 264, being 47 years old and having received hormonal therapy the four features most important for explaining why the predicted survival curve for this patient exceeds the average predicted survival curve of the black box model.